bumbeng/Klipperscreen_blurry_theme/README.md

-put the folder /blurry via SSH to /home/pi/KlipperScreen/styles/
+put the folder /blurry or /blurry2 via SSH to /home/pi/KlipperScreen/styles/
 !!do not rename!!